-Pennsylvania Supreme Court Allows Ballots to Be Counted After Election Day Without Evidence of Postmark
+Pennsylvania Supreme Court Allows Mail-in Ballots to Be Counted After Election Day Without Evidence of Postmark

 And the the court rejected a demand that mailed-in ballots that arrived “naked” — without an envelope to guarantee secrecy — be counted: “Upon careful examination of the statutory text, we conclude that the Legislature intended for the secrecy envelope provision to be mandatory.”

-The Democrats did persuade the court to allow county election boards to designate alternative locations for mail-in ballots to be hand-delivered including “drop-boxes.”
+However, Democrats persuaded the court to allow county election boards to designate alternative locations for mail-in ballots to be hand-delivered including “drop-boxes.”
 And they persuaded the court to uphold a legal requirement that poll-watchers be residents of the country where they were observing the vote.

 In a similar case decided Thursday, Crossey v.
 Boockvar, the Pennsylvania Supreme Court rejected a demand that county election boards allow third parties to deliver ballots for other people — the controversial practice known as “ballot harvesting.”
 The practice is illegal almost everywhere except California, and the court noted that it is still illegal in Pennsylvania, too.